mostrovski/DinoGraphics/README.md

 - How would I compare the human to the dinosaurs?
 - How would I *randomize* facts shown?
 - At which point would I generate tiles?
-- Which logic would live inside objects, and which - outside?
+- Which logic would live inside entities, and which - outside?

 I ended up with the following: